topological-state/stskit/README.md

 The project lays a focus on analyzing original schedule data, effective run times and (as low as possible) user configuration to visualize important data for efficient train disposition.

-The plugin client interface exposes the complete Stellwerksim plugin interface in a Python object structure.
+The plugin client interface exposes the complete [Stellwerksim plugin interface](https://doku.stellwerksim.de/doku.php?id=stellwerksim:plugins:spezifikation) in a Python object structure.
 All client-server communication is asynchronous, based on the [trio](https://trio.readthedocs.io/en/stable/index.html) library.

 # Requirements and Installation

-stskit requires [Python](https://www.python.org/) 3.8 or higher.
+_STSkit_ requires [Python](https://www.python.org/) 3.8 or higher, the recommended version is 3.10.
 The [Miniconda](https://docs.conda.io/en/latest/miniconda.html) distribution is recommended.
 All required packages are available from Conda or [PyPI](https://pypi.org/).

 For installation and usage, see the [Wiki](https://github.com/topological-state/stskit/wiki) pages on GitHub.